oleggromov/html-scaffold/README.md

 ## TODO
 There're many features those can be very useful but not implemented yet.

+* **Update docs to new Grunt, Stylus etc.**

+* JSON as input data for Jade templates
+* Production version: unnecessary files removement, branches, images etc.
-* Filesystem abstraction: simple grunt commands with [grunt-shell](https://npmjs.org/package/grunt-shell) to manipulate blocks.
+* Block manipulation commands.
+Filesystem abstraction: simple grunt commands with [grunt-shell](https://npmjs.org/package/grunt-shell) to manipulate blocks.
+* Jade/BEM (kizu)

+* Image optimizations with pngcrush or any other plugin.
 * Automatic image movement from blocks/ to img/ directory using [grunt-string-replace](https://npmjs.org/package/grunt-string-replace) or [grunt-text-replace](https://npmjs.org/package/grunt-text-replace).
-* Image optimizations with pngcrush or any other plugin.
-* Development / production versions each in its own directory.
-* SCSS instead of LESS.

 * Add coffeescript example to the Why to use section.
-* Add grunt production task which creates a folder and moves there all necessary files
-* Correct dependencies' versions in package.json.

-* Case: include into existing project on Yii, for example
 * How does this stuff work.

-* JSON as input data for Jade templates

-* Concatenating also plain js-files
+* Case: include into existing project on Yii, for example How to use with backend?